 Teaching Social Cues

 We have developed a number of lessons and activities to assist you in helping students understand and process social cues.
-While these may include characters from our online social emotional learning curriculum, you don’t need to use or purchase the online programs in order to use the lessons below.
+And while the lessons below are free, please consider using our online social emotional learning interventions for students that need additional support, especially students that have social emotional goals as part of an IEP.

 With this lesson, students will how to use their eyes to convey feelings, and they will learn to evaluate similar clues from other students.

 Working as a group, students will show proper personal space and discuss how different situations may change the rules around what boundaries are okay and not okay.